X

 Calling all minibeast detectives, plant enthusiasts and nature lovers – we’re going wild!
 Join us on this bonanza weekend when alongside our normal daily activities, you can join in with a range of fantastic nature-focused activities at no extra cost.

 The Hawk Conservancy Trust’s Big Wild Weekend is a festival of British nature, where we’ll be showcasing the wonderful natural world on our doorsteps.
+This weekend, we’re excited to be joined by British wildlife TV Presenter, Naturalist and Conservationist Nigel Marven!

 In addition to our daily timetable, you and the whole family can enjoy a wide range of extra activities, as well as special guests from other UK Conservation charities coming to the Trust for this special weekend only.
 Alongside watching our birds take flight, we’ll get you involved to discover more about nature, so you don’t need to be an expert already!